Northacres Park

 Northacres Park is a 20.7 acre public park located in the Haller Lake neighborhood of Seattle, Washington, at the corner of Interstate 5 and N.E.
 130th Street.
 It incorporates a large forested area with trails, a picnic area, a baseball diamond and soccer field, and an off-leash dog area.
 The park's playground and wading pool were remodeled and reopened in 2012.
-They include two play areas with equipment for children of different ages as well as a spray park.
-The park is also the site of one of only two remaining Civil Defense towers in the city, erected in 1954 to support a Chrysler Air-raid Siren.
+They include two play areas with equipment for children of different ages as well as a Splash pad.

+The park is also the site of one of only two remaining Civil Defense towers in the city, erected in 1954 to support a Chrysler Air-Raid Siren.
 The siren, listed by Guinness World Records as the loudest ever constructed, is no longer operational.